onlyLTY/YTask/README.md

 1. Write tests for new features or bug fixes
 2. Ensure your changes maintain or improve the current code coverage
-3. Run tests locally before submitting a PR with `go test -race -coverprofile=coverage.out -covermode=atomic ./...`
+3. Run tests locally before submitting a PR with `go test -coverprofile=coverage.out ./...`